275244143/vimmake/README.md

 ## Feature

 - Customize user tool to invoke compiler or other tools with current buffer/directory.
-- Each tool can be created as a single shell script in unix like system or batch file in windows (.cmd/.bat).
+- Each tool can be created as a single shell script in unix like system or a batch file in windows (.cmd/.bat).
 - Tools can be launched with given system environment variables
 - Output can be captured and display in the quickfix window.
-- Launch mode can be configured as `sync`, `async` or `silent` (async with no output).
+- Launch mode can be configured as `sync`, `async` or `silent` (run in background and discard output).
 - Error output can be matched in quickfix window.
 - Simple and lightweight.